Are Deadwood leather jackets environmentally sustainable?

 Deadwood’s leather jackets are made of 100% recycled leather which is our way to contribute to a saner fashion industry.
 However, the question is difficult to answer since the concept of “sustainability” depends on so many factors.
 Would it be possible to scale up our production into infinity?
 No, obviously our production relies on the previous production of leather garments (which is usually quite strenuous on the environment).
 But we believe it’s always a good thing to make use of existing resources that would otherwise have gone to waste.

-What is your opinion on vegan leather?
+What is Deadwood's opinion on vegan leather?

 Are there any side effects negative for the environment?